Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 Hardtail MTBs for touring

-As we’ve already seen hardtail MTBs are great for bikepacking and although not the best bikes for touring, some are better than others.
+As we’ve already seen, hardtail MTBs are great for bikepacking, and although not the best touring bikes, some are better than others.

 Some aluminum Hardtails perform great even on month-long expeditions, and if you really wanna get lost in the trails, what’s better than a mountain bike?

-Hardtail MTB nowadays would prefer to be loaded in a bikepacking style vs a lateral pannier setup, but a proper MTB designed for multiday adventures shouldn’t have any problems handling two small rear panniers.
+Hardtail MTBs nowadays tend to be loaded in a bikepacking style rather than a lateral pannier setup, but a proper MTB designed for multiday adventures shouldn’t have any problems handling two small rear panniers.

 Our favorite hardtail MTB for touring